jamesmh/PersonalBlog/source/_posts/2018-In-Review-And-Beyond.md

 Stuff like that.

-I want to go over some of my past year and let you know what changes I made this year that **really** helped me out personally and as a professional software developer.
+I want to go over some of this past year and let you know what changes I made that **really** helped me out personally and professionally.

 <!-- more -->